UModeler/UModeler.github.io/_sources/transformtools.txt

    | 1.
 You can add a new selection holding ``CTRL`` and pressing ``LMB`` on an element.
    | 2.
 Pressing ``W`` ``E`` or ``R`` changes the current gizmo like Unity.
    | 3.
 Dragging a mouse from an element causes moving the element

-If you hold ``SHIFT`` when moving a gizmo, the selected elements are transformed separately from the adjacent polygons.
+   | 4.
+If you hold ``SHIFT`` while dragging a gizmo, the selected elements are transformed separately from the adjacent polygons.
+   | 5.
+If you hold ``CTRL`` while dragging a tranlstion gizmo and moving to another vertex, the selected elements' selected axis's value will be snapped to the vertex.
+This is called ``1D snapping``

 Properties
 -----------